EwenQuim/ewenquim.github.io/content/memos/gitea.md

 _Update : [OVH is on fire 🔥](https://readhacker.news/s/4GnHm), servers are down_

+## How it is made

-Made with [gitea](https://gitea.io/), docker version.
+I used [gitea](https://gitea.io/), docker version.
+It runs on my own VM hosted by OVH.

-I set up an nginx reverse proxy for pretty domain name (without port) + https with certbot.
+I set up an nginx reverse proxy + https with certbot.

+## Why I made that

+I think it is really cool to have my own git server.
+Plus, setup was interesting and I learnt some things!

 ## What I learnt